1ssb/find-the-room/README.md

  - OpenAI as ``pip install openai``

 Note:
 1. Yolov8.pt and SAM_L.pt will be downloaded (automatically).
 You may use the base SAM model.
 The code is optimised for CUDA enabled GPU, change the parameters, as you deem fit.

-2. Froom uses ChatGPT-GPT-3.5-turbo, with a prompt engineered for regularized expressions.
+Make sure you have sufficient memory on disk.

-3. Images used for demo are scraped off the internet, the copyright lies with the creators.
+2. Images used for demo are scraped off the internet, the copyright lies with the creators.

 # Usage
  - Clone this repository: ``git clone https://github.com/1ssb/roomie.git``